semanticdata/go-tiny-wiki/README.md

 │       5.000 ± 0%        │  4.000 ± 0%  -20.00% (n=100) │
 ```

+## Inspirations

+This project is based on [xilapa/go-tiny-projects](https://github.com/xilapa/go-tiny-projects) which itself is based/inspired on the following contents:

+- Wesley Willians lessons from [Full Cycle Youtube channel](https://www.youtube.com/c/FullCycle/).
+- Table Driven Tests from [Golang Wiki](https://github.com/golang/go/wiki/TableDrivenTests).
+- Writing Web Applications from [Go Blog](https://go.dev/doc/articles/wiki/).
+- Mastering Go HTML Templates from [Philipp Tanlak](https://philipptanlak.com/mastering-html-templates-in-go-the-fundamentals/).

+It also follows some guidelines from [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md), like the interface compliance at compile time, function grouping and ordering.

 ## Other Tiny Go Projects

-This project is based on [xilapa/go-tiny-projects](https://github.com/xilapa/go-tiny-projects) which included a few other tiny go projects and can be found in another [branch](https://github.com/semanticdata/go-tiny-wiki/tree/bak/2024-11-27).
+This project used to include a few other tiny go projects and can be found in another [branch](https://github.com/semanticdata/go-tiny-wiki/tree/bak/2024-11-27).
 These other projects were removed from the main branch as I am only interested in tinkering with their wiki implementation.